daniel-enqz/CollatzConjecture/README.md

 👻 **_Type `rake` the to run tests:_**

-## I tried to do my best commenting each part of code, I hope it helps👌
+## I tried my best commenting each part of code, I hope it helps👌

 # 🤔Question:
 Imagine a social media platform where users can reply to other user’s comments